 Note that if you are the first person in your practice to complete EPCS signup, you can sign off on your own EPCS permissions set up.
 Additional EPCS prescribers will need to have an Access Control Manager turn permissions on before then can sign and send EPCS.

 Who is an Access Control Manager?
 This is generally the first person in your practice to complete EPCS signup, as well as any other people that are specifically designated within the practice.
-There must be at least 2 Access Control Managers per practice, though one of these can be the MD HQ Administrator account.
+There must be at least 2 Access Control Managers per practice, though one of these can be the Cerbo Administrator account.

 4.A.
 Open the EPCS Management Window